Video: Mom pulls son out car window during Queens kidnapping attempt

-RICHMOND HILL, Queens — Police on Friday released shocking video of a quick-thinking mother jumping into action to pull her 5-year-old son out of a car window after a man snatched him off a Queens street Thursday night, officials said.
+NEW YORK CITY (WPIX) – Police on Friday released shocking video of a quick-thinking mother who jumped into action to pull her 5-year-old son out of a car window after a man snatched him off the street Thursday night.

-According to the NYPD, it happened around 8 p.m. in Richmond Hill, near the corner of Hillside and Myrtle avenues.

 Two other children who were with the mother and son can be seen in the video bravely rushing to the car to help save the boy.
 It was not immediately clear if they are related to the victim.